Average Real Estate Broker Salary by State in 2026

 What are the highest-paying states for real estate brokers?

-If you’re considering a move to one of these states, start by talking to brokers in your target area to make informed decisions.
-Also, be aware of different licensing requirements across states.
+If you are considering a move to one of these states, start by talking to brokers in your target area.
+Also be aware of different licensing requirements across states, which can add time and cost to the transition.

 What are the lowest-paying states for real estate brokers?

-These states include Oklahoma, Arkansas, Missouri, Wyoming, and Florida.
-Some of these states have relatively low housing prices, which directly impact the commission-based income of real estate brokers.
-In the case of Florida, there are more agents per capita, increasing competition and pushing down commission rates.
+Several of these states have relatively low housing prices, which directly reduce commission-based income.
+In the case of Florida, there are more agents per capita than in most other states.
+That level of competition pushes down commission rates even though transaction volume is high.

 Like many professions, real estate broker salaries tend to increase with experience and leadership responsibilities.

-Entry-level brokers with one to two years of experience typically earn $50,900 annually, depending on market conditions and whether they’re starting as independent brokers or team members under a managing broker.
+Entry-level brokers with one to two years of experience typically earn around $50,900 annually.
+That figure depends on market conditions and whether the broker is starting independently or working as a team member under a managing broker.

-By contrast, senior-level brokers with eight or more years of experience, especially those who own their brokerages or lead high-performing teams, can earn upwards of $114,000, particularly in strong real estate markets.
-These brokers often benefit from higher commission splits, additional revenue streams, and established client networks.
+Senior-level brokers with eight or more years of experience can earn upwards of $114,000, particularly in strong real estate markets.
+These brokers often benefit from higher commission splits, additional revenue streams, and established client networks that took years to build.

-• Market conditions: Economic factors like interest rates, housing demand, and local economic health can directly impact brokers’ earnings.
-In a booming market, brokers generally see higher commissions as property values and transactions increase.
-Conversely, economic downturns can reduce income as fewer properties are bought and sold.
+• Market conditions: Interest rates, housing demand, and local economic health directly affect earnings.
+In a strong market, brokers see higher commissions as property values and transaction volume rise.
+In a downturn, fewer properties change hands and income drops.

-• Brokerage size: Larger brokerages often handle more transactions, potentially increasing the commission pool.
-Brokers who manage a team of agents at a larger firm may earn more than those at smaller, independent brokerages.
+• Brokerage size: Larger brokerages handle more transactions, which can increase the commission pool.
+Brokers who manage a team of agents at a larger firm may earn more than those running smaller, independent operations.

-• Specialization: Brokers who focus on high-value niches, luxury properties, commercial real estate, or specific types of clients (such as investors) often command higher commissions due to the increased value and complexity of such transactions.
+• Specialization: Brokers who focus on high-value niches like luxury properties, commercial real estate, or investor clients often command higher commissions.
+The increased value and complexity of those transactions justifies higher fees.

 Expenses and overhead

-One factor that affects brokers’ net income is the cost of running a real estate business.
-Brokers often cover expenses such as office rent, marketing, licensing fees, and insurance, as well as administrative support, technology platforms, and other operational costs.
+One factor that directly affects net income is the cost of running a real estate business.
+Brokers often cover office rent, marketing, licensing fees, insurance, administrative support, technology platforms, and other operational costs.

-In addition to commissions and bonuses, real estate brokers can diversify their income by pursuing other revenue streams, such as:
+In addition to commissions and bonuses, real estate brokers can diversify their income by pursuing other revenue streams.

 • Property management: Some brokers manage rental properties, collecting fees for services like tenant screening, lease management, and property maintenance.